 During the semester, both practical and theoretical knowledge will regularly be evaluated.
 There are two written (Moodle) midterm tests during the semester.
-Attendance at these midterms is obligatory or the semester is not accepted.
-Students absent from the test should reattend at a given timepoint or their semester will not be accepted.
+Attendance and a successful mark (i.e., at least a 2) at these midterms is obligatory.
+Students absent from, or having an unsuccessful result (i.e., fail = 1) from any of the midterms should reattend at a given timepoint and pass the exam or their semester will not be accepted.
 The results of all tests will appear on the personal achievement cards.